phptech0000/slim-cms/README.md

 # SlimCMS
 Lightweight CMS based on: php framework slim 3, laravel eloquent, symfony event dispatcher, Twig templater and other libraries

-The rapid creation of a new website.
+The fast creation of a new website.
 #
 Admin panel based on template: SB-admin v2;
 #